-Dr. Timothy Miller MBChB FRCA is an Assistant Professor of Anesthesiology at Duke University Medical Center.
+Dr. Timothy Miller MB ChB FRCA is a Professor of Anesthesiology at Duke University Medical Center.
 He completed his anesthesia training in Nottingham, UK followed by a fellowship in cardiothoracic anaesthesia at Glenfield Hospital, Leicester, UK.
 He is a fellow of the Royal College of Anaesthetists.

 After completing his training Dr. Miller joined the Department of Anesthesiology at Duke University Medical Center.
 His clinical interest is management of the high-risk surgical patient undergoing non-cardiac surgery.
 His practice is varied and

 involves general, vascular, major urology and thoracic anesthesia, as well as anaesthesia for transplantation.
 He founded and is co- director of the Enhanced Recovery After Surgery (ERAS) program at Duke.

 Dr. Miller’s research interests are Enhanced Recovery and Perioperative Medicine, with particular interests in fluid management, and perioperative optimization of the high-risk non-cardiac surgery.
 Dr. Miller is an associate editor for A&A and

 Perioperative Medicine, a board member of the Perioperative Quality Initiative (POQI), and a founding member and Past-